Reality-Dev/RealityKit-Fade/README.md

 - Create an entity that uses PhysicallyBasedMaterial, CustomMaterial, or UnlitMaterial.
     - Materials on entities loaded from usdz files are PhysicallyBasedMaterials.
 - Call `.fadeIn()` or `.fadeOut()` on the entity, optionally passing in a fade duration.

+## More

+Pull Requests are welcome and encouraged.